Shahariarkabir/Health-Check-Up-Management-System/README.md

 # Goals
-●	Administrators are able to manage appointments, deliver check-up reports and have more facilities. <br>
+●	●Administrators are able to manage add patient, report, assign new test base on Patient ID,  appointments, deliver check-up reports, manage patient lists and have more facilities.<br>
 ●	Patients can easily book an appointment, check testing costs and collect the reports. <br>

 # Features of the Project